 The difference in utility is comparable to the difference between a one-time satellite snapshot of terrain versus a live camera drone that can fly in close and see any desired details.
 The snapshot is way better than nothing, but the drone makes it clear how limited the snapshot really is.

 Evolving business with technology

 By now it’s hopefully clear that the implementation of distributed, Big Data architecture has enabled a huge step forward in the evolution of NetFlow-based network visibility.
 There are multiple ways to take advantage of this advance, and a number of factors to consider when choosing how best to do so (see Solution Comparison for our take).
-For most organizations the most practical, cost-effective solution is a SaaS platform like Kentik Detect.
+For most organizations the most practical, cost-effective solution is a SaaS platform like the Kentik Network Observability Cloud.